1heidi/inventory_prelim_2022/README.md

 #### Extracting re3data and FAIRSharing DB Records

-* NOTE: not pushed to public b/c of login creditials and data licencing for FAIRsharing
-* work-in-progress - currently: have db records from both, need to filter FAIRsharing via hierarchy found at https://fairsharing.org/browse/subject and https://fairsharing.org/browse/subject?term=Life%2520Science
+* work-in-progress - currently: have db records from both, comparing to preliminary NER results above ** NOTE: FAIRsharing data not pushed to public b/c of licencing